-In order to conduct its activities an NFP will incur expenditure, which is presented in the statement of comprehensive income.
-Expenses can either be analysed by their nature (such as transport costs, employee expenses and depreciation) or by their function (for example cost of sales, cost of distribution or administrative expenses).
-The example statement of comprehensive income on page 21 uses the "nature of expense" method and the descriptions used for the expenses presented are self explanatory.
+In order to conduct its activities an NFP will incur expenditure, which is presented in the statement of comprehensive revenue and expenses.
+Expenses can either be analysed by their nature (such as transport costs, employee expenses and depreciation) or by their function (for example, cost of sales, cost of distribution or administrative expenses).
+The example statement of comprehensive revenue & expenses on page 23 uses the "nature of expense" method and the descriptions used for the expenses presented are self-explanatory.